osmianskiene/graph/help_git.md

 0. Create .gitignore file and add ignored files
-1. Create repository on github
+1. Create repository on github, nut no readme.md!
-2. Read commands on github and run in project directory in terminal:
+2. Run commands in project directory in terminal:

 ~~~bash
  git init